mikancat-taki/intersteamTube/replit.md

 ## Overview

-This is a full-stack web application called "透明インターTube" (Transparent Inter Tube) - a Japanese YouTube viewing application with integrated browser games.
-The project is built with React on the frontend, Express.js on the backend, and uses a monorepo structure with shared types and schemas.
+This is a full-stack web application called "透明インターTube" (Transparent Inter Tube) - a high-speed, anonymous, and secure YouTube viewing application with integrated browser games.
+The project features multiple video playback modes, full-screen video display, and six fully playable browser games with a space-themed UI design.

 ## User Preferences